Ben-Epstein/python-project/src/README.md

 To access `python` and `pip` directly, you can `source .venv/bin/activate`.
 This is also where your interpreter is for the IDE (`.venv/bin/python`).

-Otherwise, you can use `uv` to run your tools.
-Like `uv tool run ipython` for a shell.
+Otherwise, you can use `uv` to run your packages, `uv run pytest ...` to run pytest.
+If a package does not exist, use `uv tool`, like `uv tool run ipython` for a shell.
 It will automatically install any deps temporarily, start the process, and then uninstall them to keep your virtual env clean.

 ## Python setup